guchengxi1994/dev-tool-for-python/README.md

     pip install -r requestments.txt

-## 2. Copy the "devtool" folder into your project.
+## 2. Copy the "devtool" folder into your project, or try

+    pip install DevTool

 ## 3. Details.